Skip to content

 What is Closed Captioning

 A short definition of closed captioning is text that represents speech and sound in a video that usually appears at the bottom of the video as white text on a black background.
 Closed captions are in the same language as the speech in a video.
 In addition to the speech in a video, closed captioners also record any sounds that are important to the plot so that viewers can follow along.
 Closed captioning technology began in mid-century broadcast television in the UK and US.
-Closed captions are required by law for some media to ensure that individuals who are Deaf, hard of hearing, or neurodiverse have access to publicly available information.
+Closed captions are required by law for some media to ensure that individuals who are deaf, hard of hearing, or neurodiverse have access to publicly available information.
 By creating a text representation of the audio, video creators can make their content more accessible and enjoyable for wider audiences.

 How are closed captions made?

-In general, captioning is the transcription of speech in the same language as the original video.
+In general, captioning starts with the transcription of speech in the same language as the original video.
 Closed captions also include sounds that are important to the plot.
 Imagine watching a movie or TV show with the sound off.
 The climax of a film could be ruined if an important sound gets missed!
 That is why it is so important to create closed captions to make content accessible.
 And closed captioning starts with capturing the speech in a video and determining which sounds are important enough to include in the captions.

 How does a person doing closed captioning know what to include?
 If a sound should be included if it moves the plot along, clarifies information, or shows an important aspect to the character.
 A knock at the door, the starting of a car’s engine, or a ringing phone can all be important sounds that move the plot along.
 Tagging pieces of dialogue with the characters name can clarify who is saying what in a scene.
 And if a character suddenly changes accents during a big twist in the plot, making sure that the audience knows about the change is part of making the video accessible.